Starter Web¶

 - No configuration of JWKS URIs to verify the token signature.

-claim that matches the base URI for discovery.
+- The IDP must provide an iss claim that matches the base URI for discovery.

 - Clock skew is fixed to 60 seconds.